clokep/relapse/docs/usage/configuration/config_documentation.md

      - ["org.example.custom.event.typeC", "baz"]
 ```

-*Changed in Synapse 1.74:* admins can filter the events in prejoin state based
+*Changed in Relapse 1.74:* admins can filter the events in prejoin state based
 on their state key.

 ---